 Daniel F. Greene

-As the Senior Associate for the Law Offices of Kerry L. Armstrong, A.P.L.C., Dan Greene handles many of the firm’s felony and misdemeanor cases in all of San Diego County, as well as in Los Angeles, San Bernardino, Imperial and Orange counties.
-He was voted by his peers in the legal community as The Daily Transcript’s 2012 Top Attorney Finalist in Criminal Law
+As the Senior Associate for the Law Offices of Kerry L. Armstrong, APLC, Dan Greene handles many of the firm’s felony and misdemeanor cases in all of San Diego County, as well as in Los Angeles, San Bernardino, Imperial and Orange Counties.
+He was voted by his peers in the legal community as a San Diego County Top Attorney for 2014

 In addition to defending against adult prosecutions, Mr. Greene handles both juvenile delinquency and dependency cases.
 He has also successfully represented clients for felony and misdemeanor expungements, requests for probation modifications, early termination of probation and felony reductions, as well as exclusions/exemptions related to the Department of Justice Sex Offender Website.